PRayno/moveon/README.md

 # MoveOn Api wrapper

-MoveOn (https://www.qs-unisolution.com/moveon/) is an application used to manage International Mobility between universities and schools (Erasmus program).
+MoveOn (https://www.qs-unisolution.com/moveon/) is an application used to manage International Mobility between universities and schools (Erasmus program for example).
 This package is a php wrapper for the MoveOn API.

 ## Installation